yoctoyotta1024/CLEO/docs/source/usage/installation.rst

 It’s not essential, but everything will be much easier if you clone CLEO in your home directory.
-If you choose to do otherwise, you may have to change some paths in the bash and python scripts.
+If you choose to do otherwise, you may have to change some paths in the bash and Python scripts.

 That's it, you're done!